Table schema

 Timestamp

-Every schema has a timestamp column by default.
+Every schema has a timestamp dimension by default.
 Polaris uses the timestamp to partition and sort data, and to perform time-based data management operations, such as dropping time chunks.
+When you create a table without a schema, Polaris automatically creates the primary timestamp column __time.

 When creating an ingestion job, you can transform timestamps using input expressions in the ingestion job specification.
 For more information, see Timestamp expressions.